Are you getting the maximum benefit from your kefir?

 Consistency is key when it comes to your gut microbiome.
 Because it is a living ecosystem, your gut microbiome benefits from stability.
 So it’s better to take a small amount every day, than stop and start with a high dosage.

 In order to do this, remember that you can set a subscription to any weekly or monthly interval you choose, up to six months.
-You can also freeze your kefir, if you’re only taking a small amount every day.

 Can I put my kefir into a smoothie?